sinangoker/mobiquity-packer/README.md

 ### Output Format

-For each set of items that you put into a package provide a new row in the output string (items’ index numbers are separated by comma).
+Each line represents the index number of item(s) to be put into package (comma-sperated).
 E.g.

 ```
 4